KnpLabs/should-skip-ci/README.md

 ### Usage

 ```
-USAGE:
-    ssc [OPTIONS] --cmd <cmd>
+Usage: ssc [OPTIONS] --cmd <CMD>

-FLAGS:
-    -h, --help       Prints help information
-    -V, --version    Prints version information
-    -v,-vv           Increases verbosity (-v for info, -vv for debug).

-OPTIONS:
-    --base-branch <base-branch>    The branch to use as a base to know from where the commit range starts (i.e. to
-                                   find the merge base). [default: master]
-    --cmd <cmd>                    The command to use to skip the build.
+Options:
-    --path <paths>...
+      --path <PATHS>
           The path to inspect.
 Defaults to cwd.
-This arg can be specified multiple times to
-                                   inspect multiple paths.
+          This arg can be specified multiple times to inspect multiple paths.
           A path should point to any git node in the source tree.

+      --remote <REMOTE>
-    --remote <remote>              The name of the tracked repository. [default: origin]
+          The name of the tracked repository.

+          [default: origin]

+      --base-branch <BASE_BRANCH>
+          The branch name from where to look for changes.
+          Not usable with `base-ref` arg.

+          [default: master]

+      --base-ref <BASE_REF>
+          The ref (i.e. commit or tag) from where to look for changes.
+          Not usable with `base-branch` arg.

+          [default: ]
+          [aliases: base-tag]

+      --cmd <CMD>
+          The command to use to skip the build.

+  -v, --verbosity...
+          Verbosity mode : -v (INFO), -vv (DEBUG)

+  -h, --help
+          Print help (see a summary with '-h')

+  -V, --version
+          Print version
 ```

 ### Examples